basecamp/basecamp-classic-api/README.md

 If you're making a private integration with Basecamp Classic for your own purposes, you can use HTTP Basic authentication.
 This is secure since all requests in the new Basecamp use SSL.

+Your API token can be found by logging into your Basecamp Classic account, clicking on the "My Info" link in the upper-right, and then clicking the "Show your tokens" at the bottom (under "Authentication tokens").

-If you're making a public integration with Basecamp Classic for others to enjoy, you must use OAuth 2.
+If you're making a public integration with Basecamp Classic for others to enjoy, you can also use OAuth 2.
 This allows users to authorize your application to use Basecamp Classic on their behalf without having to copy/paste API tokens or touch sensitive login info.

 Read the [37signals API Authentication Guide](https://github.com/37signals/api/tree/master/sections/authentication.md) for more info on using OAuth.

-Your API token can be found by logging into your Basecamp Classic account, clicking on the "My Info" link in the upper-right, and then clicking the "Show your tokens" at the bottom (under "Authentication tokens").

 Making a request